Nawapara 40 MW (KPCL) HFO Power Plant (Unit 3)

 Fuel Supply

-The plant utilizes Heavy Fuel Oil (HFO) as its primary fuel, supplied by Summit Asia Pacific Pte.
-Ltd. and United Energy Trading Pte Ltd under the Fuel Supply Agreement (KPCL, 2020).
+The plant utilizes Heavy Fuel Oil (HFO) as its primary fuel, supplied by Summit Asia Pacific Pte Ltd and United Energy Trading Pte Ltd under the Fuel Supply Agreement (KPCL, 2020).

 Power Generation

 With a total generating capacity of 115 MW, the power plant uses five (5) Wärtsilä Finland 20V32 engines, each of capacity 8.9 MW (KPCL, 2020).
-The plant can generate 40 MW of electricity which produced 29,900 MW with a 3.4% plant load factor (PLF) in FY 2021-2022.
+The plant can generate 40 MW of electricity which will produce 29,900 MW with a 3.4% plant load factor (PLF) in FY 2021-2022.
 The estimated cost for BPDB to get electricity from the power plant for the upcoming year will be BDT 60.86 crore (USD 5.5 million, 1 USD = BDT 110.78 according to 26 September 2023).
+Electricity generation from the plant declined significantly after March 2024 following the expiry of the power purchase arrangement and the absence of dispatch instructions from BPDB.
+Although the plant was permitted to remain available under the NENP mechanism, no regular electricity generation occurred due to the lack of guaranteed off-take (The Financial Express, 2024).

 Capacity charge